tinymce/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## User interface

 The user interface logic has been changed completely in 4.0.
-Though the more easier methods of adding buttons and windows are the same more complex controls or dialogs needs to be written in the new API style.
+Though the easier methods of adding buttons and windows are the same, more complex controls or dialogs needs to be written in the new API style.

 ## Control states

-Each control in TinyMCE 4 is supposed to be an self contained unit.
+Each control in TinyMCE 4 is supposed to be a self-contained unit.
 This enables controls to be created at multiple locations in the UI.
 So the old controlManager with fixed names has been removed.

 ```js
 // This is how control states used to function in the 3.x UI API